Animal material depots storing fish and seafood

 Meeting requirements for animal material depots

-If you operate a fish animal material depot, you need to meet requirements for the way you operate and for your premises.
+If you operate a fish animal material depot, you need to meet requirements including:

 - describing how you manage the risks of contamination

 - showing that you operate within your capability and capacity

 - ensuring your premises are suitably constructed.

 You can find all requirements for animal material depots in the Animal Products Notice: Specifications for Products Intended for Human Consumption.
 Specific requirements for depots that hold fish material are in part 12.

 You are not required to have a risk management programme (RMP).

 Bivalve molluscan shellfish animal depots have different requirements